antonfirsov/docs/2016/07-Net-Framework-4-6-2-RS1/Framework-4-6-2-Release-RS1.md

 ##Transport Layer Security (TLS) 1.1 and 1.2 Support

-ClickOnce has been updated to support TLS 1.1 and 1.2 protocols in .NET Framework versions 4.6.2, 4.6.1, 4.6 and 4.5.2.
+As requested on [UserVoice](https://visualstudio.uservoice.com/forums/121579-visual-studio-2015/suggestions/10629357-enable-tls-1-2-1-1-during-click-once-setup), ClickOnce has been updated to support TLS 1.1 and 1.2 protocols in .NET Framework versions 4.6.2, 4.6.1, 4.6 and 4.5.2.
 ClickOnce will automatically detect which TLS protocol is required at runtime.
 There are no extra steps needed to enable this.

 Secure Sockets Layer (SSL) and TLS 1.0 are no longer recommended or supported by some organizations.
-For example, the Payment Card Industry Security Standards Council is in the process of [requiring TLS 1.1 or higher](https://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls) for online transations that meet their specifications.
+For example, the Payment Card Industry Security Standards Council is in the process of [requiring TLS 1.1 or higher](https://blog.pcisecuritystandards.org/migrating-from-ssl-and-early-tls) for online transactions that meet their specifications.

 ClickOnce continues to support TLS 1.0 for applications that do not or cannot upgrade, for compatibility.
-You are recommended to analyze all of your uses of SSL and TLS 1.0.
+We recommend analyzing all of your uses of SSL and TLS 1.0.
+See the KB articles for links to download the hotfix .NET Framework versions [4.6, 4.6.1](https://support.microsoft.com/en-us/kb/3146716) and [4.5.2](https://support.microsoft.com/en-us/kb/3146710).

 ##Client Certificate Support